-Although we may be out in the wild, campers are still expected to comply with all federal, state, and local laws.
-Additionally, please follow any instructions given by a Campfire Tails staff member–they have only your best interests at heart!
+You are expected to comply with all federal, state, and local laws.
+Be aware that various law enforcement agencies regularly patrol our campsite and the surrounding areas, and may be present on-site at any time.
+Additionally, please follow any instructions given by CFT staff—they have only your best interests at heart!